 VCAT – debt for professional services – acting for the successful party at trial: Commercial Resolutions (Aust) Pty Ltd v K-Line Mobile Mechanics Pty Ltd (Civil Claims List) VCAT 916.

-Federal Court – civil penalty – acting for the defendant in the first proceeding brought by ASIC under the Future of Financial Advice laws: ASIC v Golden Financial Group Pty Ltd (formerly NSG Services Pty Ltd) (No 2) FCA 1267 (led by Jonathon Moore QC);
+Federal Court – Future of Financial Advice - civil penalty – acting for the defendant in the first proceeding brought by ASIC under the Future of Financial Advice laws: ASIC v Golden Financial Group Pty Ltd (formerly NSG Services Pty Ltd) (No 2) FCA 1267 (led by Jonathon Moore QC);

-Supreme Court – administration of superannuation fund – multi-million dollar claim by superannuation fund trustee against fund administrator for recovery of overcharged fees – ongoing (led by Jonathon Moore QC);
+Supreme Court – major dispute re administration of superannuation fund – multi-million dollar claim by superannuation fund trustee against fund administrator for recovery of overcharged fees – ongoing (led by Jonathon Moore QC);

 Advice – regulation of financial services and managed investment schemes – under Chapter 5C (Managed Investment Schemes) and Chapter 7 (Financial Services and Markets) of the Corporations Act 2001 (Cth);